-If your child can’t stop coughing, take her to her doctor or the ER, in case she has asthma or she inhaled an object.
+If your child can’t stop coughing, take them to their doctor or the ER, in case they have asthma or they inhaled an object.

 “Not everybody who has asthma wheezes -- some of them cough,” Sacchetti says.
 In a toddler, it may be because of an object that they breathed in.